AndSt/AndSt.github.io/content/authors/admin/_index.md

 interests:
 - NLP (in general)
 - Weak Supervision
-- Generative Agents
+- Noise
-- Multi-Modality
+- Noise in Multi-Modal systems

 # Education to show in About widget
 education: